An Award Winning Program

 The Mandel Wellness and Preventive Care Pathway aspires to:

-- Teach students skills in at least two of these domains to demonstrably improve long-term patient and self-care; and
+- Teach students skills in at least two of these domains to demonstrably improve long-term patient and self-care

-One of five pathways underway or in development within the School of Medicine (Healthcare Innovation, Humanities, Urban Health and World Health), the Mandel Wellness and Preventive Care Pathway is being organized under the leadership of Dr. Hope Barkoukis, PhD, RD, LD, along with an advisory group of interdisciplinary faculty, curriculum leaders and other stakeholders.
+One of five pathways underway or in development within the School of Medicine, the Mandel Wellness and Preventive Care Pathway has been developed (is being organized) under the leadership of Dr. Hope Barkoukis, PhD, RD, LD, along with an advisory group of interdisciplinary faculty, curriculum leaders and other stakeholders.

-There are several elements planned for the pathway, including:
+There are several elements included in the pathway:

 To improve access to wellness-related information for students in the pathway and those that are not, this central website has been developed to aggregate the opportunities for participation.
 Additionally, a monthly, electronic newsletter and social media campaign is planned to keep participating students current with the latest news.

 Private support to endow the pathway itself, as well as a professorship to oversee it has already been secured.
-For complete success of the pathway, however, funds are needed for scholarships to reward the best and brightest students who will voluntarily supplement their education and be named Wellness and Preventative Pathway Scholars upon graduation.
+However, for complete success of the pathway, funds are needed for scholarships to reward the best and brightest students who will voluntarily supplement their education and be named Wellness and Preventive Pathway Scholars upon graduation.

 $100,000 - $1,500,000 - Endowed Scholarships